pietrocagnasso/fedgloss/README.md

 ```bash
 python main.py --dataset cifar100 --dir-alpha 0 --where-loading init --model cnn -T 20000 --eval-every 100 --C-t 5 --algorithm fedgloss --seed 0 --server-opt sgd --server-lr 1 --server-momentum 0 --batch-size 64 -E 1 --lr 0.01 --weight-decay 0.0004 --momentum 0 --device cuda:0 --rho-l 0.2 --eta 0 --beta 100 --rho 0.01 --T-s 15000 --plots
 ```

+### Paper Experiments
+In the `/paper_experiments` directory, you will find scripts to run all the CNN experiments from the paper.
+Be sure to activate the appropriate Python environment before executing any of these scripts.

 ## Bibtex citation
 ```text